Floride Calhoun: Return to South Carolina

 Following her husband's resignation as vice president and election to the United States Senate in 1832, Mrs. Calhoun returned to Fort Hill, resuming her former status as a plantation mistress, leaving the role of Second Lady of the United States vacant until 1841 because both of her husband's two immediate successors as vice president, Martin Van Buren and Richard Mentor Johnson, were unmarried during their time in office.

 Her husband died in 1850.
 In 1854, she sold the plantation to her oldest son, Andrew Pickens Calhoun, and held the mortgage.
 A year later in 1855, she moved to a smaller house in Pendleton, South Carolina, which she dubbed Mi Casa.
 She outlived six of her seven surviving children.
 After Andrew Calhoun died in 1865, she filed for foreclosure against Andrew's heirs before her death the following year.

 Death and protracted estate issues

 Floride Calhoun died on July 25, 1866, and was buried in St. Paul's Episcopal Church Cemetery in Pendleton, South Carolina, near her children, but separate from her husband who is buried at St. Philip's Episcopal Church Cemetery in Charleston.
 The Fort Hill plantation was auctioned at Walhalla in 1872 after lengthy legal proceedings.
 The executor of her estate won the auction, which was divided among her surviving heirs.
 Her daughter Anna Maria Calhoun Clemson and son-in-law Thomas Green Clemson received about three-quarters of the plantation, including the house, and her great-granddaughter, Floride Isabella Lee, received the remaining balance.
+When Thomas Green Clemson died in 1888, he left Fort Hill and the surrounding land to the state of South Carolina to form a higher seminary of learning.
+The college Clemson established eventually became known as Clemson University.